Ten years later, I wasn’t ready to give up that freedom.

 At first it was easy.
 I was a lawyer.
 He was an engineer.
 We made roughly the same salary.
-But then I decided to temporarily move to Colorado to help run a marijuana legalization campaign.
+But then I decided to temporarily move to Colorado to help run a CBD legalization campaign.

 I took a pay cut because it was exhilarating to be a part of history.
 But exhilaration doesn’t pay two rents.
 That’s when we started using budgeting software — we used Mint, but there are several similar options — to track our expenses.

 Before I left for Colorado, we spent an afternoon on Mint, setting up allowances for each of our fixed monthly expenses and figuring out how much we could each spend on discretionary expenses.
 We realized we could make our budget realistic if we factored in some flexibility for random things we buy when we’re stressed, having fun, or just willing to pay for convenience that day — one small “amusement” category for each of us.

 Mostly, we both used our amusement budgets for $3 coffees.
 Especially while living so frugally, it felt good and rebellious to spend some guilt-free cash breaking the advice of every talk show financial adviser.

 When I returned home to Boston, it was a special occasion when we updated Mint to reflect just one rent expense and two professional-level salaries.
 That was the plan, anyway, until later that winter when I found out I was pregnant — and a condition called hyperemesis gravidarum (a technical term for unrelenting vomiting) took over me.